UniformCSS/docs/docs/customization/excludes-settings.md

 ## Exclude Settings

-The `excludes` and `includes` settings are a Sass list that tell Uniform which CSS properties should be included or excluded.
-By default all Uniform supported CSS properties are included.
+The `excludes` and `includes` settings control which CSS properties should be included or excluded during build.
+By default, all Uniform supported CSS properties are included.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}